Lingzhi (mushroom): Chinese

 Since both Chinese ling and zhi have multiple meanings, lingzhi has diverse English translations.
 Renditions include "[zhi] possessed of soul power", "Herb of Spiritual Potency" or "Mushroom of Immortality", "Numinous Mushroom", "divine mushroom", "divine fungus", "Magic Fungus", and "Marvelous Fungus".

 English

 In English, lingzhi or ling chih (sometimes spelled "ling chi", using the French EFEO Chinese transcription) is a Chinese loanword.
-It is also commonly referred to as "reishi", which is loaned from Japanese.
+It is commonly referred to as "reishi", which is loaned from Japanese.

 The Oxford English Dictionary (OED) gives the definition, "The fungus Ganoderma lucidum (actually Ganoderma lingzhi (see Ganoderma lucidum for details), believed in China to confer longevity and used as a symbol of this on Chinese ceramic ware.", and identifies the etymology of the word as Chinese: líng, "divine" + zhī, "fungus".
 According to the OED, the earliest recorded usage of the Wade–Giles romanization ling chih is 1904, and of the Pinyin lingzhi is 1980.

 In addition to the transliterated loanwords, English names include "glossy ganoderma" and "shiny polyporus".